ClaraRPereira/ATCP/README.md

 git fetch
     Fetches all the objects from the remote repository that are not present in the local one.
 Example: git fetch origin

-git pull
-    Fetches the files from the remote repository and merges it with your local one.
-This command is equal to the git fetch and the git merge sequence.
-Example: git pull origin

-git push
-    Pushes all the modified local objects to the remote repository and advances its branches.
-Example: git push origin master

 git remote
     Shows all the remote versions of your repository.
 Example: git remote origin